NielsMol/Fairheart-in-the-cloud-with-Galaxy/tutorials/ansible_galaxy.md

  On VM in Surfsara, install that it will be 2 VCPU do this on the UI of Surfsara

- Install python 3
+ Install python 3\
  `` sudo apt isntall python3``

-make sure the following is okay
+make sure the following is okay:
 - ansible version is >=2.7
 - VM has a publis DSN name, we will also set ip an SSL certificates
 - python3 is installed